- 93% of the school fees were paid in cash in the past year

 - Near 0% of the adult population paid utility bills via mobile money account in the past year

 Many cashless payment methods in Nepal are yet to be easily available.
-People in rural parts of Nepal still do not have access to banks and financial institutions, forget about internet banking, mobile banking or digital wallets.
+People in rural parts of Nepal still do not have access to banks and financial institutions, forget about internet banking, mobile banking, or digital wallets.
 Many people still don’t find banking services that convenient and accessible.

 Almost all of the transactions and payments are made using cash in Nepal.
 People still find cash a safe, secure, convenient payment method.

-However, technological disruption is happening everywhere, and payment system is not an exception.
+However, technological disruption is happening everywhere, and the payment system is not an exception.
 We can see people starting to use less cash and slowly moving towards digital payments.

 The context of Payment Methods in Nepal

 People still prefer cash in Nepal.
 And, there are plenty of reasons to prefer cash.
 It’s convenient.
 It doesn’t require a bank account or a mobile phone.
 And in emergencies, it’s good to have stashed under the mattress.

 Until recently, banks were urban-centered only.
 However, as per Nepal Rastra Bank’s recent statistics, 510 local levels out of a total of 753 have access to commercial banks, and the expansion is rapid.
 The government on its latest budget announced to open bank accounts of all Nepalis within a year.
 There is a ray of hope that people will be starting to use banking services soon.

 Lack of financial literacy is one major reason people not having bank accounts.
 But, digital payment has the potential to go through accelerated growth after people are financially literate.